 Marketing directors should not turn to micromanagers and go into the minor SEO tasks deeply.
 They should control the performance by checking important milestones.

 If you start using micromanagement techniques, the work of everyone involved in the project slows down.
 Instead of completing their tasks, people get stuck in paperwork.
 Instead of seeking the new ideas they compose reports.
-Instead of looking for effective solutions, they waste time on presenting the existing ones.
+Instead of looking for effective SEO solutions, they waste time on presenting the existing ones.
 Just stop it and give your team an opportunity to do their jobs.

-Know What Your Competitors Do
+Know What Your Competitors Do With SEO

 A regular analysis of the SEO strategies of your competitors may be very useful.
 Find out what SEO activities your competitors focus on.
 Maybe, there is a smart solution, something perfect for your needs.
 Your competitors also work with people who generate ideas and the best of them you can also adopt.

 Let’s take two large ecommerce websites.
 One of them starts getting many high-quality links.
-You can analyze what is happening and, for example, find out that they’ve encouraged people to publish a link to their website in a story about how they used a juicer in a creative way.
+You can analyse what is happening and, for example, find out that they’ve encouraged people to publish a link to their website in a story about how they used a juicer in a creative way.
 Marketers have simply launched a contest on how to use five different products in an unusual way.
 Maybe, you can come up with something similar?

 Ensure Effective Communication